Saturday, January 2, 2016

 Dad's (#28 - Rated 7.0 out of 12)

-Dad's Root Beer is considered one of America's most popular soft drinks.
+Dad's Root Beer is one of America's most popular soft drinks.
 It was developed in the 1930s by partners Barney Berns and Ely Klapman in the basement of Klapman's Chicago-area home.
 Dad's flavor earned a loyal following.
-The Dad's Root Beer brand was famous throughout the Midwest and by the late 1940s, was one of the most consumed brands of root beer throughout the United States.
+The Dad's Root Beer brand was famous throughout the Midwest and, by the late 1940s, was one of the most consumed brands of root beer throughout the United States.

 The Klapman and Berns families sold all rights to the Dad's name and logo to IC Industries in the 1970s.
 During the 1970s, Chicago-based television advertising for Dad's featured a different jingle sung by an ensemble with the following lyrics: